71/dance/README.md

   TL;DR: adding `"keyboard.dispatch": "keyCode"` to your VS Code settings will likely fix it.

-## Progress

-This project is still a WIP.
-It has gotten better over the years, but may have annoying bugs and lack some features, especially for Kakoune users.
-Despite this, several users use Dance daily.

-In the following list, if a command is implemented, then its extending equivalent (activated while pressing `Shift`) then likely is implemented as well.

-Most (but not all) commands defined in [`commands`][commands] are implemented.

-- [x] Basic movements:
-  - [x] Arrows, hjkl.
-  - [x] Move to character, move until character.
-  - [x] Move to next word, move to previous word.
-- [x] Insert mode:
-  - [x] Enter insert mode with `a`, `i`, `o`, and their `Alt` / `Shift` equivalents.
-  - [x] Exit insert mode with `Escape`.
-- [x] Basic selections:
-  - [x] Search in selections.
-  - [x] Split in selections.
-  - [x] Split selections by lines.
-  - [x] Extend selections by taking lines.
-  - [x] Trim selections.
-- [x] Pipes.
-- [x] Object selection.
-- [x] Yanking:
-  - [x] Yank.
-  - [x] Paste.
-- [x] Rotate:
-  - [x] Rotate selections only.
-  - [x] Rotate selections content only.
-  - [x] Rotate selections and content.
-- [x] Changes:
-  - [x] Join.
-  - [x] Replace.
-  - [x] Delete.
-  - [x] Indent.
-  - [x] Dedent.
-  - [x] Change case.
-- [x] Search.
-- [ ] History:
-  - [x] Undo / redo.
-  - [ ] Forward / backward.
-  - [x] Repeat command.
-  - [-] Repeat insertion.
-- [x] Macros.
-- [x] Registers.

 ## Contributing

-### Plugins

-Dance was designed to nicely interopate with other extensions: it does not override the `type` command, and allows any extension to execute its commands.
-It should therefore be possible to create other extensions that work with Dance.
-If you'd like to add new features to Dance directly, please file an issue.

-### Bugs and features
+### Bugs

+There are unfortunately still bugs lurking around.
+If you find one, please ensure that it has not been reported yet and submit a [test](./test/README.md) that does not pass and can be used to reliably reproduce the bug.

+### Features

-There are unfortunately still bugs lurking around features missing.
-If you'd like to fix bugs or add features, please look at the [issues] and file one if no other issue matches your request.
+If you'd like to add or improve a feature, please make sure that no similar feature has been requested in the [issues] and file a new issue for it.
 This will ensure that no two people work on the same feature at the same time, and will be a good place to ask for help in case you want to tackle this yourself.
+Since some features are not general enough, it may be requested of you to make a plugin that uses the Dance API or to simply use scripts in the meantime.

 When contributing, please be mindful of the existing coding conventions and naming.

 Your PR will be rebased on top of `master` in order to keep a clean commit history.
 Please avoid unnecessary commits (`git commit --amend` is your friend).

-### Tests

-Refer to the [`test`](./test/README.md) directory.

 [api]: ./src/api
 [commands]: ./src/commands